Control Allocation Algorithm for Hypersonic Glide Vehicles with Input Limitations: Conclusion

-As discussed in Sect.~\ref{Problem Formulation}, during atmospheric flight, HGVs face significant challenges in maintaining stability and control within a narrow altitude band due to either thermal loads or a lack of aerodynamic controllability~\cite{Li_2017}.
-These conditions complicate the design of effective control strategies and demand precise management of aerodynamic and thermal effects.
-Owing to this complexity, the atmospheric flight trajectory of the HGV is typically computed offline prior to the mission.
-During this offline optimization process, an optimal control problem is solved to ensure that, given specific initial and terminal conditions as well as physical constraints, a feasible trajectory is obtained~\cite{An_2020}.
+As discussed in Section~\ref{Problem Formulation}, during atmospheric flight, HGVs face significant challenges in maintaining stability and controllability due to thermal loads and limited aerodynamic authority~\cite{Li_2017}.
+These constraints complicate the design of effective control strategies and require careful management of aerodynamic and thermal effects.
+Owing to this complexity, the nominal atmospheric flight trajectory of the HGV is typically computed offline prior to the mission.
+During this offline optimization process, an optimal control problem is solved to obtain a feasible reference trajectory that satisfies prescribed initial and terminal conditions as well as physical constraints~\cite{An_2020}.

-The resulting optimized state reference trajectory is bounded by aerodynamic flight corridor constraints, as illustrated in Fig.~\ref{fig:Flight_Envelope}.
-This figure provides an example of an operational flight corridor for a hypersonic glide vehicle and its associated reference trajectory.
-The corridor is defined by upper and lower Mach number limits as a function of altitude.
-When the vehicle ascends above the upper altitude bound, it enters a flight region with insufficient aerodynamic control authority due to reduced air density.
-Conversely, descending below the lower bound places the vehicle in a region with excessive heating, risking material degradation and structural failure.
-Based on the obtained state reference trajectory $\boldsymbol{x}_r(t)$, an offline solution for the control input $\boldsymbol{u}_r(t)$ is computed using a computationally demanding but accurate QP solver for the problem defined in Eq.~\eqref{State_dependent_General_CA_problem}, employing the methods discussed in Sect.~\ref{Quadratic Programming-based Control Allocation}.
-This offline solution incorporates all known hard and soft actuator constraints, producing what is assumed to be the best solution for a disturbance-free environment.
-The computed control inputs from this offline optimization are stored in lookup tables and serve as baseline control inputs during flight.
+{ The resulting optimized state reference trajectory is bounded by aerodynamic flight corridor constraints, as illustrated in Fig.~\ref{fig:Flight_Envelope} \cite{Li_2017}.
+Exceeding the upper altitude bound leads to insufficient aerodynamic control authority due to low air density, whereas descending below the lower bound exposes the vehicle to excessive aerodynamic heating, potentially causing material degradation or structural failure.
+Based on the obtained state reference trajectory $\boldsymbol{x}_r(t)$, an offline baseline control input $\boldsymbol{u}_r(t)$ is computed using a computationally demanding but accurate QPCA method, as discussed in Section~\ref{Quadratic Programming-based Control Allocation}, for the problem defined in Eq.~\eqref{State_dependent_General_CA_problem}.
+This offline solution incorporates all known hard and soft actuator constraints and is assumed to represent an optimal solution for a disturbance-free environment.
+The resulting control inputs are stored in lookup tables and serve as baseline commands during flight.
+Under nominal conditions, the baseline control input $\boldsymbol{u}_r(t)$ is sufficient to maintain the vehicle on its reference trajectory.
+However, due to model uncertainties, unmodeled dynamics, and external disturbances inherent to hypersonic flight, additional corrective control action is required.
+To address this issue, a nonlinear feedback controller generates a corrective virtual control input $\Delta \boldsymbol{\nu}(t)$ to compensate for deviations from the nominal trajectory, further information about the controller are provided in~\cite{Autenrieb2024}.